-To investigate the presence of displacement effects on ineligible individuals, we consider higher-educated and older youths.
-In addition, for the placebo analysis and the differences-in-difference (DiD) estimator that we implement as robustness analysis, we also include entries into unemployment before 2010 and after 2011.
+The benchmark analysis in this paper is conducted on 9,935 young adults with at most a high school degree and aged between 22 and 29, measured with monthly precision.
+Since Win-Win was abolished by the end of 2011, we only retain unemployment spells that started in 2010, to include only individuals who do not lose eligibility for the subsidy within the first year of unemployment.
+To investigate the presence of displacement effects on ineligible individuals, we also include higher-educated and older youths.
+In addition, for the placebo analysis and the differences-in-difference (DiD) estimator that we implement as robustness analysis, we include entries into unemployment before and after 2010.